Arusha National Park Day Trip: The Perfect Safari in Tanzania

 - Reusable Water Bottle: Your tour operator will provide bottled water, but a reusable one helps reduce plastic waste.

-- Book with a Reputable Tour Operator: To do a day trip, I recommend using a qualified safari company based in Arusha.
+- Book with a reputable tour operator: To do a day trip, I recommend using a qualified safari company based in Arusha.
 They will cover park fees, transport, guide and even a picnic lunch.
 This makes it stress-free and without any trouble.

 - Check what is included in your tour package: Verify what's included in your tour package (eg. park entrance costs, guide, vehicle, lunch food, things like cane paddle or walk).